kardolus/chatgpt-cli/README.md

 * **Custom context from any source**: You can provide the GPT model with a custom context during conversation.
 This context can be piped in from any source, such as local files, standard input, or even another program.
 This flexibility allows the model to adapt to a wide range of conversational scenarios.
+* **Support for images**: Upload an image or provide an image URL using the `--image` flag.
+Note that image support may not be available for all models.
 * **Model listing**: Access a list of available models using the `-l` or `--list-models` flag.
 * **Thread listing**: Display a list of active threads using the `--list-threads` flag.
 * **Advanced configuration options**: The CLI supports a layered configuration system where settings can be specified